International Women's Day

-On the 8th March, the NASUWT joins campaigners across the globe to celebrate International Women’s Day to draw attention to women’s continued campaign for equality.
+As part of our work to celebrate women’s contribution to the workplace and wider society, the NASUWT joins campaigners across the globe on 8 March every year to celebrate International Women’s Day (IWD), drawing attention to women’s continued fight for equality.

-The day first emerged from the activities of labour movements at the turn of the 20th century in North America and across Europe.
+This day of action and celebration first emerged from the activities of labour movements at the turn of the 20th century in North America and Europe.

-While International Women’s Day is now largely aimed at inspiring women across the world and celebrating their achievements, its roots are in movements campaigning for better pay and voting rights.
+While International Women’s Day is now largely aimed at inspiring women across the world and celebrating their achievements, its roots lie in movements campaigning for better pay and voting rights for women.

 The first IWD was held in 1911 when more than one million women and men attended rallies campaigning for women’s rights to work, vote, be trained, hold public office and end discrimination.